General ab initio framework for electronic-order-induced lattice-dynamics symmetry breaking: Results

-\textbf{MBC-modified $E_g$ mode} Figure~\ref{fig:Eg_phonon_spliting_PAM_AM}(a) displays the phonon spectra of the $E_g$ mode {with MBC} along the $C_3$-invariant path $-\text{T}\leftrightarrow \Gamma \leftrightarrow \text{T}$.
-Within our \textit{ab initio} framework, MBC lifts the degeneracy along the entire path by breaking both time-reversal $\mathcal{T}$ ({as well as} $\mathcal{PT}$) and vertical mirror symmetries.
-The magnitude of the phonon energy splitting for the $E_g$ modes is presented in Fig.~\ref{fig:Eg_phonon_spliting_PAM_AM}(b), revealing a maximum splitting at the $\Gamma$ point and a minimum splitting at T.
+Figure~\ref{fig:crystal_band_phonon}D shows the $E_g$-mode phonon spectra obtained from our MBC-based \textit{ab initio} algorithm along $-\text{T}\leftrightarrow \Gamma \leftrightarrow \text{T}$, where the degeneracy is lifted along the entire path by breaking both $\mathcal{T}$ ({as well as} $\mathcal{PT}$) and $\sigma_v$.
+The magnitude of the phonon energy splitting is presented in Fig.~\ref{fig:crystal_band_phonon}E, revealing a maximum splitting at the $\Gamma$ point and a local minimum splitting at T.

-At $\Gamma$, the calculated phonon splitting is approximately 0.253 meV (2.05 cm$^{-1}$), which agrees with the experimental value of 1.27 cm$^{-1}$ reported in Ref.~\cite{CoSnS_PRL_2025} in order of magnitude.
-The minor discrepancy may originate from slight variations in the experimental Fermi level and anharmonic effects~\cite{Wei2021_AHE,PhysRevB.110.045203}.
-To further investigate the influence of the Fermi level on the MBC, we shifted it by 60 meV and recalculated the splitting of the $E_g$ mode.
-This adjustment yields a splitting of approximately 1.24 cm$^{-1}$, which is in excellent agreement with the experimental value (see Supplementary Material for details).
+At $\Gamma$, the calculated phonon splitting is approximately 0.253 meV (2.05 cm$^{-1}$), which is in reasonable agreement with the experimental value of 1.27 cm$^{-1}$ ~\cite{CoSnS_PRL_2025}.
+Since the MBC can be strongly influenced by the position of the Fermi level, and a bias between DFT calculations and experimental measurements is common, arising from factors such as crystal imperfections (e.g., defects or unintentional doping), lattice expansion, and correlation-induced band renormalization--we further explored the dependence of the MBC on the Fermi level.
+To this end, we computed the splitting of the $E_g$ phonon mode at different Fermi-level positions.
+The detailed results are provided in the Supplementary Materials.